Carl, we are planning on adding a 20 sq. ft. X 20 sq. ft. two story addition to our current home.

 Besides your local building inspection department, you, your general contractor (if you use one), your subcontractors, building suppliers, lender (if you use one), will need plans.

 On my “Cost of Home Additions” there is a 22 sq. ft. x 22 sq. ft. addition house plan from CADSmith Studio, LLC of New Hampshire.
-It has been a very popular plan and I believe CADSmith does plan modification.
+It has been a very popular plan.

 You could also check around locally for a home designer or draftsman to draw up your plans.
 (Read my "Home Designer" article)